rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 The topic about authentication in React keeps popping up from time to time.
 When people approach me with this question, most often after they have learned React.js or any other SPA solution (Angular.js, Vue.js), I usually tell them to start out with Firebase.
 It is the simplest way to learn about the essential parts of authentication in React from a frontend perspective.
 You can learn about it without worrying about any backend implementations.
 Firebase handles it for you.
 By only learning about the authentication from one perspective in the beginning, you keep the level of complexity low and thus keep yourself motivated to learn about it.
 Once you understand authentication from a client-perspective, you can continue to build your own authentication backend on the server-side.

 Authentication can be a complex topic when learning about web development in general.
 The puristic frontend and backend implementation of a authentication mechanism can be quite overwhelming.
 How to handle the session on the client- and the server-side?
 If a RESTful server is stateless, where goes the session on the backend?
 What about cookies or the native session storage in the browser?
 Should Passport.js be used on the server-side?
 All these questions let you run in circles and you never start implementing.
 Therefore my advice: Take it step by step and use only Firebase in your React application in the beginning.
-The following tutorial gives you a complete walkthrough of how to use Firebase for authentication in React.
-The outcome can be seen {{% a_blank "here" "https://react-firebase-authentication.wieruch.com/" %}}.
+The following tutorial gives you a complete walkthrough of how to use Firebase for authentication in React. {{% a_blank "The outcome of it can be seen in a GitHub repository" "https://react-firebase-authentication.wieruch.com/" %}}.
 It is not styled, but that's not what the tutorial is about.
 Instead it implements a whole authentication flow in Firebase and React with you.
 The styling of the application is up to you.

 In order to keep the guide updated, here is a list of the main node packages and their versions which are used in this tutorial.